MatejMecka/HacktoberfestStats/README.md

 * Name: The Person’s first name or Username
 * Completed: Is it Completed or Not.
 Returns a boolean
-* Completed Message: Returns the full message
 * Progress: How many commits a user has made: ex: `11/4`
-* Contributions: All the Contributions a user did
+* Contributions: Repositories where the user did pull requests